 Sr. Mary Johnson, SND, PhD, Distinguished Professor of Sociology and Religious Studies

-Dr. Konia Kollehlon, Associate Professor of Sociology
+Dr. Konia Kollehlon, Associate Professor of Sociology (program chair)

 Dr. Roxana Moayedi, Professor of Sociology